 In December 2019 Cabinet approved the lease of sixteen properties from 1 April 2020.
 The new company is wholly owned by the council.
-The Council worked closely with the company to work through the financial implications of the temporary closure of facilities due to the impact of Covid 19.
+The Council continues to work closely with the company to work through the financial implications of the temporary closure of facilities due to the impact of Covid 19.